linuxliste/OSF/README.md

 Compare to the TSDZ8 original firmware there are some expected benefits:
 * The user can adapt many parameters to his preferences.
-* The display can show more data (without having to change the display firmware) (and change some setup.
+* The display can show more data (without having to change the display firmware) and allow you to make a few changes to the setup.

 For more information, you can:
 * look at Endless Sphere forum reference thread: [endless-sphere.com.](https://endless-sphere.com/forums/viewtopic.php?f=30&t=110682).